josephDev123/josephDev123/README.md

 <h1 align="center">Hi 👋, I'm Joseph Uzuegbu</h1>
-<h3 align="center">Building dynamic and scalable web applications</h3>
+<h3 align="center">I am a Software developer with experience in building dynamic and scalable web applications.</h3>

 [<img src='https://github.com/josephDev123/josephDev123/blob/main/thisisengineering-raeng-uyfohHiTxho-unsplash.jpg' alt='github' height='500' width='1000'>](https://github.com/josephDev123)

- I am a Software developer with experience in building dynamic and scalable web applications.

-Dedicated and results-driven Software Engineer with a passion for creating exceptional user experiences and driving innovation in the tech industry.
-My expertise lies in a versatile set of languages and libraries, including HTML, CSS, JavaScript, TypeScript, ReactJS, NextJS, and more.
-I thrive in collaborative environments, as evidenced by my current role as a Software Engineer at Shortchase, where I contribute to building a cutting-edge peer-to-peer betting platform.
+Dedicated and results-driven Software Engineer with a passion for building scalable, high-performance applications and driving innovation in the tech industry.
+My expertise lies in a versatile set of languages and libraries, including HTML, CSS, JavaScript, TypeScript, ReactJS, NextJS, Nodejs, MongoDB, socket.io, AWS EC2, S3, AWS Cloudfront, Github action, and more.
+I thrive in collaborative environments, as evidenced by my previous role as a Software Engineer at Shortchase, where I contribute to building a cutting-edge peer-to-peer betting platform.
 I've played a key role in elevating the sprint task completion rate from 30% to an impressive 70%.

 As a former Programming Instructor at New Horizons Computer Learning Centers, I honed my skills in student-centered strategies, project-based learning, and peer collaboration.
 Over two years, I taught courses in software development to over 100 undergraduate students each semester, fostering an engaging and innovative learning environment.

 In addition to my professional experience, I've undertaken and collaborated with several Engineers on several projects that showcase my technical proficiency and creative problem-solving.
-Noteworthy projects include the development of a versatile Whiteboard application, a Mentor/Mentee platform(IT professionals can meet with mentors for career counseling), a web SEO service app, and a collaborative effort in building an E-commerce app.
+Noteworthy projects include the development of a Mentor/Mentee platform(IT professionals can meet with mentors for career counseling), a web SEO app, and an E-commerce app.
 These projects reflect my commitment to delivering seamless, user-friendly applications through comprehensive front-end development and logic.

-While my primary focus has been on frontend development, I also possess knowledge in backend technologies, particularly Node.js and Mongoose.
-This allows me to contribute effectively to end-to-end application development, ensuring a holistic approach to project execution.
+Beyond front-end development, I specialize in backend technologies, including Node.js, MongoDB, CI/CD (GitHub Actions), Socket.io, Nginx, and AWS infrastructures.
+I configure Nginx to enhance security and efficiently manage high-traffic requests, optimize Node.js applications for concurrency, and implement design patterns for scalable and maintainable code.
+Additionally, I leverage containerization to streamline deployment, improve scalability, and maintain environment consistency.
+My approach to backend development is grounded in clean architecture principles, ensuring the creation of robust, high-performance applications that support seamless user experiences.

+Let's connect and explore opportunities to collaborate on exciting ventures.
+Feel free to reach out via email at josephuzuegbu55@gmail.com or connect with me on LinkedIn.
+My GitHub profile is also accessible for a closer look at my coding prowess.

 Thank you for visiting my profile and please feel free to reach out if you have any questions or would like to collaborate on a project.